($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Introduction

+A {\it $k$-coloring} of a graph $G$ is a function $f: V(G)\rightarrow \{1,2,\ldots, k\}$ such that $f(u)\neq f(v)$ whenever $u$ and $v$ are adjacent vertices in $G$.
 As usual, for a graph $G$, $\chi(G)$ and $\omega(G)$ respectively stand for the chromatic number and the clique number of $G$.
-Clearly, every graph $G$ satisfies $\chi(G)\geq \omega(G)$.
+Obviously for every graph $G$, we have $\chi(G)\geq \omega(G)$.
 A graph $G$ is \emph{perfect} if each of its induced subgraph $H$ satisfies $\chi(H)=\omega(H)$.
 It is well-known that the class of perfect graphs include the class of bipartite graphs, the class of complement graphs of bipartite graphs and the class of $P_4$-free graphs, etc. A celebrated result of Chudnovsky et al. \cite{spgt} gives a necessary and sufficient condition for the class of perfect graphs via forbidden induced subgraphs, and is now known as the `Strong perfect graph theorem (SPGT)'.
-It states that \emph{a graph is perfect if and only if it does not contain an odd-hole or an odd-antihole}.
+It states that \emph{a graph is perfect if and only if it does not contain an odd hole or an odd antihole}.

+The problem of coloring the class of ($P_r+P_t$)-free graphs, where $r,t\geq 2$ and its subclasses have been studied in a variety of contexts recently; see \cite{BC,AK3,CLZ,KMMNPS,LLW,SR-Poly-Survey,PFF}.
+Here we are interested in the problem of obtaining tight chromatic bounds for the class of ($P_r+P_t$, $K_4-e$)-free graphs, and \cref{tab} gives the current status of the problem for ($H$, $K_4-e$)-free graphs for some $H\cong P_r+P_t$.
+Since the class of ($P_r+P_t$, $K_4-e$)-free graphs is a subclass of the class of ($P_{r+t+1}$, $K_4-e$)-free graphs, it is known from a general result of Schiermeyer and Randerath \cite{SR-Poly-Survey} that every ($P_r+P_t$, $K_4-e$)-free graph $G$ with $\omega(G)=k\geq 2$ satisfies $\chi(G)\leq (k-1)(r+t-1)$.

-A class of graphs $\cal C$ is said to be \emph{near optimal colorable} \cite{Ju-Huang} if there exists a constant $c\in \mathbb{N}$ such that every graph $G\in \cal C$ satisfies $\chi(G) \leq \max\{c,~\omega(G)\}$.
-Obviously the class of near optimal colorable graphs includes the class of perfect graphs, and it is an interesting subclass of the class of $\chi$-bounded graphs which is well explored in the literature; see \cite{AK-Survey, SR-Poly-Survey}.
+A class of graphs $\cal C$ is \emph{near optimal colorable} \cite{Ju-Huang} if there exists a constant $c\in \mathbb{N}$ such that $\chi(G) \leq \max\{c,~\omega(G)\}$ for each graph $G\in \cal C$.
+Obviously the class of near optimal colorable graphs includes the class of perfect graphs and it is an interesting subclass of the class of $\chi$-bounded graphs which are well explored in the literature; see \cite{AK-Survey, SR-Poly-Survey}.
 Among other intriguing questions, Ju and the third author \cite{Ju-Huang} posed the following meta problem.

 \begin{problem} [\cite{Ju-Huang}] Given a class of $(F, K_{\ell}-e)$-free graphs $\cal G$, where $F$ is a forest which is not an induced subgraph of a $P_4$ and $\ell\geq 4$, does there exist a constant $c\in \mathbb{N}$ such that $\cal G$ is near optimal colorable?
 If so, what is the smallest possible constant $c$? \end{problem}